 - 1 medium Granny Smith Apple, cored and cut into large chunks

-- 2 tbsp of mixed nuts
+- 2 tablespoons of mixed nuts

-- 2 tbsp of unsweetened coconut flakes
+- 2 tablespoons of unsweetened coconut flakes

-- 1 tbsp of coconut butter
+- 1 tablespoon of coconut butter

 To Garnish